Women’s leadership in humanitarian crises

 This approach helps to create long term change in transforming gender relations in communities.
 By opening the space for women's leadership alongside men, our approach supports women’s empowerment and the transformation of women’s positions in households and communities.

-Women leading food distribution in Kenya
+Women leading emergency response in Haiti

-Page updated 21 January 2026
+Page updated 9 February 2026